Peloton Calories Burned: Accuracy & Calories Burned for All 37 Classes

 17. Endurance Runs: For those looking to increase their running times, utilizing the Peloton Tread or an old fashioned run outside, the endurance classes last 30, 45, or 60 minutes.
 During this time, runners are taken through a program to maximize their skills and will reportedly burn between 350 and 700 calories.

 18. Tempo Runs: For those looking to kill some calories while running at a sustained speed, the tempo runs are a great way to get lost in the music and focus on the rhythm of the run.
-Runners can decide to run for 20, 30, 45, or 60 minutes and can expect 650 Peloton calories burned per hour during the running tempo class.
+Runners can decide to run for 20, 30, 45, or 60 minutes and can expect to burn 650 calories per hour during the running tempo class on Peloton.

 19. Tread Bootcamp: Similar to the cycling bootcamps, the Tread bootcamps not only utilize running, but also strength and core exercise to maximize workout time.
 These boot camps last anywhere between 30 minutes to an hour and can burn up to 800 calories while achieving both cardio and strength workouts.